agpiermarini/quantified-self-django/readme.md

 $ git clone https://github.com/agpiermarini/quantified-self-django
 ```

-From the application directory, run the following commands to install and update all gem dependencies:
+From the application directory, run the following commands to install and update all dependencies:

 ```
 $ pip install -r requirements.txt